 So how do we break free and align our exercise programs with our body’s natural mechanics?
 The answer is simple: We perform exercises that mimic the movements our bodies naturally generate.
 The days of “Ahhh-nold’s” Gold’s Gym-style exercises where it was all about isolating one muscle group at a time and trying to see how much they can grow are over.

 Today, we recognize an important principle: The brain does not distinguish between one muscle or another; it only sees the body as one complete machine that requires multiple muscles to synchronize together to accomplish a task.

 Get More Out of Your Exercises.
 Go PRO!

 You may have heard the latest buzz on the concept of “functional training.”
 Although it sounds vague (have we all been non-functional?!), the term simply refers to training the body for biomechanical efficiency.

-Bear with me while we talk efficiency for a moment.
 Have you ever tried to move a big, heavy couch and thought, “I need a couple of large, strapping dudes”?
-The reason is because your 5’2”, 100-lb., 14-year-old niece is likely a less efficient choice than a 6’ tall, college ball player.
+The reason is that your 5’2”, 100-lb., 14-year-old niece is likely a less efficient choice than a six-foot college ballplayer.